18 essential interview questions to ask Salesforce Developers

 By Andy Mason

 Finding the perfect Salesforce Developer for your business can be a real challenge if you don’t have a background in the technology.

 Not only do you need to find candidates with all the necessary skills to slip seamlessly into your organization, but the interview process itself can also be time-consuming, especially if you don’t know what you should be asking the candidate.

-To help you land that ideal professional, we’ve put together the key questions to ask when hiring a Salesforce Developer so you can determine their technical proficiency, their project and development experience, and their cultural fit.
+To help you land that ideal professional, we’ve worked with experts to put together the key questions to ask when hiring a Salesforce Developer, so you can determine their technical proficiency, their project and development experience, and their cultural fit.
 Let’s get started.

 Technical interview questions for Salesforce Developers